Stu Pederson: Family

-His wife, Shelley Pederson, was an athletic trainer in college.
+His wife, Shelly Pederson, was an athletic trainer in college.

 Pederson's sons Joc and Tyger were both drafted by the Dodgers.
 Joc was drafted out of Palo Alto High School in the 11th round of the 2010 MLB Draft, was ranked the Dodgers' no. 1 prospect after the 2013 season.
 He made his major league debut in 2014.
 Tyger, an infielder for the University of the Pacific Tigers in Stockton, California, was drafted in the 33rd round of the 2013 MLB Draft and briefly played in the Dodgers minor league system.
 His eldest son is named Champ, and has Down syndrome.
-His daughter, Jacey, is an amateur soccer player who played forward on the US Under-17 Women's National Team.
+His daughter, Jacey, is an amateur soccer player who played forward on the United States national under-17 team and played college soccer for UCLA.